tariqarbi03/flutter_pinned_shortcut_plus/README.md

 # flutter_pinned_shortcut_plus

-          Flutter pinned shortcuts are UI elements that offer quick access to key actions or views in an app.
-In chat apps, they let users pin chat threads, contacts, or actions to a prominent spot, making them easily accessible without extra navigation.
+      Flutter pinned shortcuts provide quick access to key actions or views in an app.
+In chat apps, users can pin threads, contacts, or actions for easy access, reducing the need for extra navigation.